 Growing your own weed is fairly easy, as explained in our article ‘All You Need For Growing Weed At Home‘.
 The hardest part for some growers though, is germinating their newly bought cannabis seeds.
 After all, the vulnerable seedlings are easily damaged.
 However, making sure your cannabis seeds survive germination is essential for a successful grow.
-In this article, we highlight four tested methods of germinating your weed seeds.
+In this blog, we highlight three tested methods that let anyone germinate cannabis seeds with minimal effort.

 We cannot stress this enough.
 If you want good results, you are going to need good materials to start with.
 In case of growing cannabis, the first thing on that list are good cannabis seeds, of course.
 Besides high quality cannabis seeds all you need is some water, a warm environment (between 20-25 degrees Celsius) and – lack of – light to start germinating your future cannabis plants.

-Because even though living weed plants love (and need) a lot of light.
-Germinating cannabis seeds thrive better in a dark environment.
-And like there are different methods of growing your own cannabis, there’s also a choice in how to make your seeds sprout.
+Even though living weed plants love (and need) a lot of light, germinating cannabis seeds thrive better in a dark environment.
+And just like there are different methods of growing your own cannabis, there’s also a choice in how to make your seeds sprout.

 Germination is actually a process where you activate a dry seed that is in a ‘sleeping state’.
 By adding water to the seed, a small root that is inside the seed-shell will want to come out in search for more water.
 This will make it develop into a big taproot that’ll serve as an anchor for the plant and from which more roots will sprout.
 Read more about root-development in this article: ‘Clones vs. Seeds: What Grows The Best Cannabis?‘

-The best known way of germinating cannabis seeds is to put them on or between wet paper towels or cottonwool.
-This method exists in different varieties, as it’s not about the paper itself but the absorbency of the material.
-Thanks to that, it’s very easy to make sure the ‘medium’ stays moist enough and doesn’t dry out easily.
+The best known way of germinating cannabis seeds is to put them on or between wet paper towels or cotton wool.
+This method exists in different varieties, as it’s not so much about the paper itself, but more about the absorbency of the material.
+It’s very easy to make sure the ‘medium’ doesn’t get too soggy and doesn’t dry out easily.
 If it does dry, you can effortlessly add a few drops of water to immediately re-moisten it.

 The goal here is to balance out the moisture so it’s not too dry, nor to wet.
+Go for a piece of paper that is moist all over, but doesn’t drip when you pick it up.
 If the seeds stay to dry, the root that’s supposed to sprout won’t be able to make it out of its shell in search for water.
 If the paper is too wet though, the root will come out and quickly stop looking for water; as it’s already soaked in it.
 This stops the development of the root, delays the growth and might even cause the seeds to rot after a while.
-So, be careful not to give too much water as this is one of the most common rookie-mistakes with growing weed!
+So, be careful not to give too much water as this is one of the most common rookie mistakes when it comes to growing weed!

-Another common method of germinating cannabis seeds, and probably the most natural one, is to stick the seeds directly in their intended medium.
-With or without soaking it in root-stimulator for a few hours first.
+Another common method of germinating cannabis seeds, and probably the most natural one, is to stick the seeds directly in their intended medium: the soil.
+You can do this with or without soaking it in root stimulator for a few hours first.

 By planting cannabis seeds directly in their soil or coco – or whatever other medium you might be using – growers cause the minimal amount of stress for the plant.
-And it’s taproot can immediately dive as deep into the ground as possible.
-Furthermore, its leafs can enjoy the light as soon as they emerge from the developing seed.
-This way the seedling can start its growth with a fair chance.
-Providing you with a steady, high-yielding cannabisplant.
+Direct planting also allows the taproot to immediately dive as deep into the ground as possible.
+Furthermore, its leaves can enjoy the light as soon as they emerge from the developing seed.
+This way the seedling can start its growth with a fair chance, providing you with a steady, high-yielding cannabis plant.

-For this method simply prepare your medium, by moisturizing it for example.
-Then fill up your pots and make a small hole of 10-15mm deep in the top layer to put the seed in.
+For this method, simply prepare your medium by moisturizing it, again, without soaking the soil completely.
+Then take your flower pots and use your finger to make a small hole about 10-15mm deep in the top layer to put the seed in.
 Cover the seed up loosely and top it off with a little water.
 Be careful not to give too much at once though!
 A stream of water can cause the seed to travel further down the pot where it’s too moist – and too deep to travel back up again.

 The top layer is the perfect place to germinate cannabis seeds, as it dries out faster than the soil further down the pot.
 This makes it easier to ensure the right level of moisture for the seed to germinate.
-But without making it so wet the seeds rot in the ground.
-Again, it’s all about the balance between too wet and too dry.
+If it gets too wet, the seeds will rot in the soil.
+If it stays too dry, the plant will not be triggered to emerge from its shell.
+Again, it’s all about finding the perfect balance between too wet and too dry.

 Last but not least on this list is the germination of cannabis seeds in special plugs.
-These plugs are made from different materials and specially designed for a quick and efficient germination of cannabis seeds.
-As you can see in the first Strawberry Glue grow report Mr. Kush published on Dutch medical cannabis website Mediwietsite.nl, these plugs are pretty handy.
+These plugs are available in various materials, especially designed for quick and efficient germination of cannabis seeds.

-In his case, the plugs came in as dry blocks of (probably) coco fiber.
-By fully absorbing 250ml of a root booster and another 250ml water, they slowly turned into a moist, soil-like plug.
-After sticking the seed in the top of the plug, it takes a few days at maximum before you see the first heads pop.
-As soon as the roots grows out of the bottom or the side of the plug, you can stick the complete plug + seedling into your intended medium.
+Most plugs are dry blocks of (usually) coco fibre.
+Peat plugs are an interesting alternative, as these contain some initial nutrients to help the seedling along.
+After fully absorbing about 500ml of moisture, or 250ml of a root booster and another 250ml water, they slowly turn into a moist, soil-like plug.
+Grow plugs usually have a premade hole in which to place the seed.
+After sticking the seed in the top of the plug, cover it lightly with a little leftover plug fibre.
+It takes a few days at maximum before you see the first heads pop.
+As soon as the roots grow out of the bottom or the side of the plug, you can stick the entire plug, complete with its seedling, into your intended medium.
 These plugs make germination and the initial transplant a piece of cake.